-While establishing this date for SSI back pay for Social Security will not begin until a month after the claim has been made so when applying or SSI benefits it's important to do so as early as possible.
-When applying for SSDI benefits it is more important to establish the Alleged Onset Date as pack back will be dependent on that date.
+While establishing this date for SSI, back pay for Social Security will not begin until a month after the claim has been made so when applying for SSI benefits it's important to do so as early as possible.
+When applying for SSDI benefits, it is more important to establish the Alleged Onset Date as back pay will be dependent on that date.
 This will be determined either by an administrative law judge or a disability examiner.

 If you have a protective filing date that precedes the date you applied for disabilities, it can help you to receive a larger amount of benefit and a larger pay back based on the dates that are assessed.
 Social Security will pay back benefits to the date of the application if you do not have a protective filing date.
 Depending on the specific situation it can take months to years to navigate the system.
 Often times those waiting for benefits accrue a lot of debt which makes the determination of the start date critical.
 Most of those approved won’t see any payments until months or possibly years down the road.

 If you need help learning more about backpay, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.